The REAL scandal WaPo ignores

 and in various earlier FISMA audits;

-2. Capability: That Asian nations (and no doubt others) had both the capability and desire to hack U.S. computer systems was well-known.
+note also this 2015-06-05 NYT article. - Capability: That Asian nations (and no doubt others) had both the capability and desire to hack U.S. computer systems was well-known.

 As an example, it was very widely reported that the North Koreans had hacked Sony Studios computer files,

-out of pique over a film Sony planned to release depicting an assassination plot against the leader of North Korea.
+out of pique over a film Sony planned to release depicting an assassination plot against the leader of North Korea. - Significance: While not widely publicized at the time,

 since the hack the signficance of the theft of those files has been widely reported.